PharmCat/MetidaNCA.jl/docs/src/index.md

 *This program comes with absolutely no warranty.
 No liability is accepted for any loss and risk to public health resulting from use of this software.

+*Always validate software with known results before use.

 ## NCA

 Pharmacokinetics, sometimes abbreviated as PK, is a branch of pharmacology dedicated to determine the fate of substances administered to a living organism.